 It’s a known fact that I worked at Princeton University for two years after graduation, but the thing I didn’t tell those who knew me was that I worked in Staples, struggling to apply to jobs and keep my head up, for the summer following graduation.
 I had even put in an application for a second job at Chipotle when I received the job offer from Princeton.

-But I was okay with it – even if those who knew, weren’t – because I knew that there’d be a different future out there.
+I was okay with every moment, grateful for the opportunity – even if those who knew, weren’t – because I knew that there’d be a different future out there.

 This is life.
 You’re in full control.